-Once an Intentional Interim Pastor has been selected, the Council and interim will negotiate compensation.
-Keep the transition coach informed throughout this process.
-When the compensation negotiations are complete, complete Intentional Interim Form A and B, Appendix 10, and submit them to the Office of the Bishop.
+At the completion of the negotiations, Intentional Interim Form A and B, Appendix 10, should be submitted to the Office of the Bishop.
 The Synod Council will vote on the official call.
+Please keep the transition coach informed throughout this process.